I’m Chris Delatorre, an editor and communications consultant working at the center of science, tech, and philanthropy.

 I turn complex ideas into compelling prose, engage with experts, and help organizations to connect with the people they care about.
 I’ve contributed to leading-edge publications, produced award-winning content, and worked with the United Nations to promote social good worldwide.

-My series about the 1969 Stonewall Riots was described as “one of the best articles related to the uprising” by civil rights activist Joe Knudson; and Oscar-nominated writer/playwright Larry Kramer called it “Excellent, very moving.
+At George Mason University’s Center for the Advancement of Public Health, I led editorial for COMPASS, a multimedia resource that earned a model program award from the U.S. Department of Education.
+My series on the Stonewall Riots, described as “one of the best articles related to the uprising,” was praised by Oscar-nominated writer/playwright Larry Kramer, who called it “Excellent, very moving.
 It is nice to be seen in this way.
 It never happens!”
-The series has been cited in the Michigan Journal of Gender and Law, and in Emily K. Hobson’s critically-acclaimed book, Lavender and Red.
+The series has been cited in the Michigan Journal of Gender and Law, and in the critically-acclaimed book, Lavender and Red.

-The Urban Molecule podcast (coming in 2018) will explore cities, data, social technology and organizational culture through a “future of work” lens.
+I’m also exploring a framework for distributed social networking.
+Based on my 2015 talk at the International Conference on Social Media for Good, Urban Molecule asks how we can use social tech to improve our cities.
+The Urban Molecule podcast (coming in 2018) will explore cities, data, social technology, and organizational culture through a “future of work” lens.